cran/cartograflow/README.md

 [![](https://cranlogs.r-pkg.org/badges/cartograflow?color=brightgreen)](https://cran.r-project.org/package=cartograflow)

 This package is designed to create the so-called **flowmaps**, thematic origin-destination (OD) maps by filtering matrices.
 It is based on different functions that are mainly used to prepare the flow dataset.
-Complementary packages are for the spatial objects processing with`{sp}` or `{sf}` and for the mapping purposes from`{Cartography}` except particular cases.
+Complementary packages are for the spatial objects processing sf package and for the mapping purposes from`{Cartography}` except particular cases.

 # List of functions